aykevl/plaincast/README.md

 ## Notes on youtube-dl

-1) youtube-dl is often too old to be used for downloading YouTube streams.
+`youtube-dl` is often too old to be used for downloading YouTube streams.
 You can try to run `youtube-dl -U`, but it may say that it won't update because it has been installed via a package manager.
 To fix this, uninstall youtube-dl, and install it via pip.
-On Debian, this is as easy as running:
+The steps required depend on the version of Python in your `$PATH` variable.
+Check it with:

+    $ python --version

+Install using pip for **Python 2** (usually version 2.7.x), on Debian stretch and below:

     $ sudo apt-get remove youtube-dl
     $ sudo apt-get install python-pip
+    $ sudo pip2 install youtube-dl

+Install using pip3 for **Python 3** (version 3.x).
+Only required when you have configured the `python` binary to point to Python 3, or maybe on newer versions of Debian.

+    $ sudo apt-get remove youtube-dl
+    $ sudo apt-get install python3-pip
-    $ sudo pip install youtube-dl
+    $ sudo pip3 install youtube-dl

 Afterwards, you can update youtube-dl using:

     $ sudo pip install --upgrade youtube-dl

+Or for Python 3:

+    $ sudo pip3 install --upgrade youtube-dl

 It is advisable to run this regularly as it has to keep up with YouTube updates.
 Certainly first try updating youtube-dl when plaincast stops working.

-2) Your installation of youtube-dl must be configured to use or include the modules for the same python version as the one from the `python` binary available in your `PATH` environment variable.

 ## Known issues